The Ancient BBQ

 - 1 ½ tsp saffron water

-- 1 whole egg (1 egg is added since 60/40 beef is hard to find.
-The egg will help the 70/30 ground beef stick together.)
+- 1 whole egg (The egg will help the 70/30 ground beef stick together.)

 - 1 whole tomato, grilled